 communities of families earning meaningful livelihoods?

 • How do our programs and management honor integrity,

 Sustainability balances stakeholder needs over the long term and multiple generations.

 • Environmentally regenerative or neutral

 • Distributed solutions diversify portfolio risk, create jobs, and reduce burdens on centralized infrastructure

 Abren focuses on Sustainable Infrastructure that transforms ecosystems and builds resilient communities and economies, while creating prosperity for investors and stakeholders.
-Infrastructure projects address renewable energy, food and agriculture, water efficiency and management, waste reduction and recovery, and the built environment.
+Infrastructure projects address essential ecosystem services provided by biodiverse water and land habitats, alongside sustainable human adaptation in the built environment.
+This includes projects in water protection, efficiency, and management, renewable energy, food and agriculture, waste reduction and recovery, and housing and green buildings.